 How will the project be delivered?

-Breaking Down Barriers is a three year project and all interested patient organisations and support groups who provide support to families living with a genetic condition are invited to join.
+All interested patient organisations and support groups who provide support to families living with a genetic condition are invited to join.

 There are two specific ways to be involved